svelte-websocket-stores Svelte Themes

 }

 The field scope identifies the scope of the client it comes from and limits which clients receive it when coming from the server.
-The field type determines how the value field is interpreted as well as which of the tables (booleans, numbers, or strings) the id field will be indexing into.
+The field id is the primary identifier and determines where the value field is stored.

 Client